+The boundary for the Retail Core is in line with the key diagram for the town centre that was presented as part of the draft Local Plan, as this is felt to more closely align with the spatial experience of the town centre by its current users.
 The Retail Core has excellent sustainable transport accessibility with bus stops and Oldham Central Metrolink stop providing onward travel to destinations across Greater Manchester.